-In order to test the potential price premium associated with the GW award, we use micro-level housing transaction data from Beijing for new and resale transactions.
+To test the potential price premium associated with the GW award, we use micro-level housing transaction data from Beijing for both new and resale transactions.

 The data for new sales transactions is provided by the local housing bureau in Beijing, and includes all 310,643 units sold between January 2006 and December 2009.
-For the resale sector, we, with the help of a leading brokerage company in Beijing, obtained information on 44,194 housing resale transactions in 1,588 complexes between January 2005 and December 2010, accounting for about 10% of all resale transactions.
-In addition, we obtained information on 131,813 rental transactions in the same period from the same brokerage company.6 For each transaction, we have detailed information, including transaction date, transaction price, and the major hedonic attributes, such as location, unit size, and floor level.
-Building age information is also available for resale/rental transactions.
+For the resale sector, we, with the help of a leading brokerage company in Beijing, obtained information on 44,194 housing resale transactions in 1588 complexes between January 2005 and December 2010, accounting for about 10% of all resale transactions.9 In addition, we obtained information on 131,813 rental transactions in the same period from the same brokerage company.10 For each